FSS:ESS402 Energy in the Region - Course Information

 - Course objectives

-- After finishing the course students will be able to understand and analyze current issues and logic of particular energy sectors of the Czech Republic and its neighbors.
-They will also be able to critically assess contemporary energy policy of mentioned countries not only in domestic, but as well as in foreign policy.
-The participants will be able to analyze and evaluate energy-specific interests and dilemmas of the Central European countries and thus be able to perform their energy-related work duties within the whole region.
+- Upon completion of the course students will be able to understand the role of energy commodities in the examined region, and to analyze current issues, structure and logic of reasoning in particular energy sectors of the Czech Republic and other countries in the region.
+They will also be able to critically assess contemporary energy policies of mentioned countries not only in domestic, but as well as in foreign policy.
+The graduates will also be able to explain the nexus between energy and foreign policy discourse of Russia and examined countries.
+The graduates will be able to analyze and evaluate energy-specific interests and dilemmas of the Central European countries and thus be able to perform their energy-related work duties within the whole region.

 - GETZNER, Michael.
 Nuclear policies in Central Europe : environmental policy and enlargement of the European Union : Austria's policies towards nuclear reactors in neighboring countries.
 New York: Peter Lang, 2003.
 105 s.
 ISBN 0820464252. info